dejanzele/batch-simulator/README.md

 # batch-simulator

-batch-simulator is a Golang CLI tool that simulates the lifecycle of Kubernetes API resources, such as Nodes, Pods, etc. using KWOK
+The batch-simulator, a robust CLI tool developed in Golang, offers a realistic simulation of Kubernetes API resource lifecycles, including Nodes and Pods, through integration with KWOK.
+Designed to assist developers in understanding and testing Kubernetes environments without the overhead of real cluster deployment.

 ## References
 * [Kubernetes](https://kubernetes.io/)